Shivp1413/Local-LLM-api-project/readme.md

 ## Acknowledgments

-- Anthropic for the LLAMA 3.1 model
+- Meta for the LLAMA 3.1 model
 - Ollama for providing easy model deployment
 - FastAPI for the web framework